sygmaprotocol/sygma-relayer/docs/general/Fees.md

 Fee strategy defines a set of rules on how fees should be charged when executing deposits on the source chain.

-### Static fee strategy
+### Fixed fee strategy

-This strategy always requires a predefined static fee amount per deposit. **It can only collect fees in the native currency of the source chain**.
+This strategy always requires a predefined fixed fee amount per deposit. **It can only collect fees in the native currency of the source chain**.

 *On the diagram below, we use [Sygma SDK](https://github.com/sygmaprotocol/sygma-sdk) for interaction with all services.*